OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 ## WIP-protected documents

-There is an extra step needed for Add-ins to run in a document with [WIP (Windows Information Protection](/windows/uwp/enterprise/wip-hub) and use **WebView2 (Microsoft Edge Chromium-based)**.
+There's an extra step needed for Add-ins to run in a document with [WIP (Windows Information Protection)](/windows/uwp/enterprise/wip-hub) and use **WebView2 (Microsoft Edge Chromium-based)**.
 Add the WebView2 process, **msedgewebview2.exe**, to the protected apps list in your enterprise's WIP policy.
 An admin [adds this WIP policy through Intune](/mem/intune/apps/windows-information-protection-policy-create#to-add-a-wip-policy) with the following values.

 - **Name**: Webview2
 - **Publisher**: O=MICROSOFT CORPORATION, L=REDMOND, S=WASHINGTON, C=US